pygae/GAlgebra.jl/README.md

 ## Development Status

 Very early.
-But it already works and has some tests.
+But it already works and has many tests.

 | **Build Status**                                                                                |
 |:-----------------------------------------------------------------------------------------------:|